Falkor/tutorials-BD-ML/docs/setup/install.md

 This will initiate the [Git submodules of this repository](.gitmodules) and setup the [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) layout for this repository.

+Now you need to validate the Vagrant configuration by running:

+     $> cd ~/git/github.com/Falkor/tutorials-BD-ML
+     $> vagrant up

+This will download the latest version of the Vagrant box pre-configured, and bootstrap the VM.

-Later on, you can upgrade the [Git submodules](.gitmodules) to the latest version by running:
+Finally, later on, you can upgrade the [Git submodules](.gitmodules) to the latest version by running:

     $> make upgrade